jerps/Yagols/README.md

   * Click / drag right vertical slider to zoom in or out.

   * Click # to switch the grid on or off.
-    The grid does not show when the cell size is 1 pixel.
+    The grid does not show when maximally zoomed out (1 pixel/cel).

   * Click current position (x,y) to go to position 0,0.